shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_ai_frameworks_intro.md

 AI-implemetation discussion.

 ### Implementation
-I'll explore ways that these approaches can be used in a framework.
+I'll explore ways that these approaches can be applied using design patterns or a framework.
 The main technical requirement is to be able to "rule-out" as many "bugs" as possible, as quickly as possible.
 "Quick" means that almost all "bugs" can be ruled-out in a few seconds by the AI without human intervention.
 There will, of course, also be slower verifications like e2e tests - but most bugs should be caught by the faster tests,